 1. Foreign transaction fees.
-If you make use of gambling websites or apps, most of which are run by companies domiciled outside of Switzerland, then you should note that all Swiss credit cards charge foreign transaction fees.
+If you make use of gambling websites or apps which are run by companies domiciled outside of Switzerland, then you should note that all Swiss credit cards charge foreign transaction fees.
 Depending on the credit card you use, the fee for transactions outside of Switzerland ranges from the equivalent of 1.2% to 2.5% of each transaction made.
 In addition to foreign online gambling services, foreign transaction fees also apply to payments at casinos, betting offices and lottery ticket retailers outside of Switzerland.

 2. Currency exchange spreads.
 While the foreign transaction fee is clearly stated and easy to calculate, the markup or “spread” added to currency exchange rates by issuers change regularly (sometimes several times per day), making it nearly impossible to calculate ahead of time.
 In many cases, the spread can add an extra cost similar to that of foreign transaction fees.
 Spreads are applied every time you use your credit card to pay for gambling outside of Switzerland or on foreign apps and websites.